Jonathan C. Gibson Sr.: Death and legacy

-Gibson died on December 9, 1849 after a suffering stroke.
-His widow survived him for decades, initially running the farm with the help of her then- teenage sons as well as enslaved persons, and later received a pension based on her husband's military service.
-St. Stephen's Episcopal Church in Culpeper has a grave marker.
+Gibson died on December 9, 1849, after a stroke.

 The Huntington Library in California has some papers relating to Gibson, transferred through his daughter Frances, who married twice, both to Alabamians and whose daughter Martha (a/k/a "Mattie") would marry Issac Jordon Stone, who moved his family to North Carolina and ultimately California, where his mother-in-law lived her final years.

 During the American Civil War, all five of his sons would enlist in the Confederate Army.
 William St. Pierre Gibson would become Lieutenant of the "Little Fork Rangers" (4th Virginia Cavalry) and die at the Battle of Antietam.
 Jonathan C. Gibson Jr. would become Captain of the Sperryville Rifles (Company K of the 49th Virginia Infantry) survive the war and like his father serve in the Virginia House of Delegates.
 Edwin (Ned) Gibson would leave his studies at the Virginia Military Institute to serve with his brothers in the Sperryville Rifles as a Sergeant, but later served with Mosby's Rangers, John Williams Gibson would become a private with Crenshaw's Battery of Virginia Artillery, and Eustace Gibson would become captain and quartermaster of the Sperryville Rifles and later a lawyer, member of the West Virginia House of Delegates and the U.S. House of Representatives.